The Bridge Project – UTS students tutor newcomer children through Afghan Women’s Organization

 The Bridge Project has also recruited volunteer Arabic translators from other secondary schools to help the UTS tutors communicate with their students, when necessary.

-The Bridge Project launched in the spring of 2018 when three UTS students – Miranda Silvey '20, former UTS Co-Captain Andrei Comloson-Pop '20 and Vikita Mehta '19 – wanted to do something to support refugees from Syria and other countries.
+The Bridge Project launched in the spring of 2018 when three UTS students – Miles Silvey '20, former UTS Co-Captain Andrei Comloson-Pop '20 and Vikita Mehta '19 – wanted to do something to support refugees from Syria and other countries.
 “Instead of starting something new on their own like UTS students usually do, they partnered with the Afghan Women’s Organization, which was already doing this kind of work,” says Garry Kollins.

 The Afghan Women’s Organization provides settlement services to newcomers at four different locations in the Toronto, Scarborough, North York and Mississauga, with a special focus on women, their families, refugees and people who have experienced war and persecution.
 Currently all services are virtual due to the pandemic.